KawaiiFiveO/whiteboard/README.md

 No additional libraries or frameworks are required.

-## How to Use
+## Usage

 1. **Drawing**:
+   - Click the "Draw" button to activate drawing mode.
+   - Adjust the stroke size using the slider.
-   - Click the **Draw** button and use your mouse or tablet stylus to draw on the canvas.
+   - Use a mouse, touch, or stylus to draw on the canvas.

 2. **Erasing**:
-   - Click the **Erase** button to switch to eraser mode.
-You can erase parts of your drawing by dragging over it.
+   - Click the "Erase" button to activate erasing mode.

-3. **Change Stroke Size**:
+   - The eraser size is fixed, but its effectiveness can vary with stylus pressure.

+3. **Stroke Size Slider**:
-   - Use the slider labeled **"Stroke Size"** to adjust the width of the stroke for drawing or erasing.
+   - Drag the slider to adjust the stroke size in drawing mode.
+   - The current size is displayed next to the slider.

-4. **Clear the Canvas**:
+4. **Stabilizer**:
+   - Check or uncheck the "Stabilizer" option to toggle smooth strokes.
+   - When enabled, drawing with a smoother curve is applied to your strokes, which can be useful for freehand drawing.

+5. **Clear**:
-   - Click the **Clear** button to remove all drawings and reset the canvas.
+   - Click the "Clear" button to erase everything on the canvas.

 ## File Structure